buildtesters/buildtest/docs/configuring_buildtest.rst

 The ``options`` field is use to specify any additional options to launcher (``sbatch``) on command line.
-For ``slurm.gpu`` executor, we use this executor for submit to CoriGPU which requies ``sbatch -M escori -C gpu``.
+For ``slurm.gpu`` executor, we use this executor for submit to CoriGPU which requires ``sbatch -M escori -C gpu``.
 Any additional #SBATCH options are defined in buildspec using ``sbatch`` key.

 Settings Example